We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Medication-Assisted Treatment (MAT) is one of the most effective and clinically supported approaches to treating opioid use disorder (OUD) and heroin addiction.
 Backed by years of research and endorsed by agencies like the Substance Abuse and Mental Health Services Administration (SAMHSA), MAT combines FDA-approved medications with behavioral therapies to reduce cravings, ease withdrawal symptoms, and significantly lower the risk of relapse and overdose.

-At Luxe Treatment Center, MAT plays a central role in our opioid treatment programs and treatment from heroin addiction.
+At Luxe Treatment Center, MAT plays a central role in our heroin addiction treatment and treatment from heroin addiction.
 We utilize a combination of medical interventions and evidence-based therapy to support both the body and mind throughout the recovery process.
 Our goal is to create a stable foundation for healing, free from the overwhelming physical and emotional distress of untreated addiction.

 The Role of FDA-Approved Medications in MAT